celestiaorg/celestia-specs/specs/data_structures.md

 | --------- | ------------------ | --------------- |
 | `rawData` | `byte[SHARE_SIZE]` | Raw share data. |

 An example layout of the share's internal bytes is shown below.
-For shares _with a reserved namespace_, the first byte (`*`) is the starting byte of the first request in the share, or `0` if there is none.
+For shares _with a reserved namespace_, the first byte (`*` in the figure) is the starting byte of the first request in the share, or `0` if there is none.
 In this example, the first byte would be `80` (or `0x50` in hex).
 For shares _with a non-reserved namespace_, the first byte has no special meaning and is simply used to store data like all the other bytes in the share.

 ![fig: Reserved share.](figures/share.svg)

+For all shares, if there is insufficient request data to fill the share, the remaining bytes are padded with `0`.

 ## Arranging Available Data Into Shares